4 Filtering Practices for NuGet.org

 On the other side of the coin, integral packages that are updated multiple times a week are a pain to manually approve each time.

-Take AWSSDK.Core – it’s an integral package engineers need access to and is updated twice a week.
+Take AWSSDK.Core – it’s an integral package that engineers need access to and is updated twice a week.
 Instead of constantly having a manager approve the package via a workflow, set your connector filter to approve these types of packages.

 4. Trust ID Prefix Reservation